brothman01/Rothman-Portfolio/readme.txt

 == Description ==

-Place a beautiful grid on your site displaying all of your design or development work.
+Place a beautiful grid on your site displaying all of your work.
 Show a series of related pieces together or different angles of the same thing.

 == How To Install ==